ensdomains/hack2018/doc/workshop.md

 The workshop will be unconference style where anyone can suggest the topics to discuss.
 The following is the format we have in mind.

 ```
-- 8:30 = Registration and Coffee
+- 8:30 = Registration and Breakfast
 - 9:30  ~ 10:00  = Introduction by Nick Johnson
 - 10:00 ~ 11:00  = Unconf planning
 - 11:00 ~ 12:00  = Session 1